scale-it/algo-builder/docs/guide/execute-transaction.md

 # Execute Transaction

 `executeTx` is a high level method of Deployer which can be used to perform transactions on Algorand Network.
 It supports every transaction (atomic or single) which is possible in network.
 Ex: Deploy ASA/App, Opt-In, Transfers, Delete, Destroy etc. `executeTx` takes `ExecParams[]` or `SignedTransaction[]` as parameter.
-If the length of `ExecParams` array is greater than one, it will be considered as `atomic transaction` otherwise `single transaction`.
 In below sections we will demonstrate how to pass these parameters.

 Note: For each parameter `type` and `sign` attributes are mandatory.